obsidian-tasks-group/obsidian-tasks/docs/How To/Find tasks with invalid data.md

 ```
 ````

-Errors with invalid dates are not easily fixed using the [‘Create or edit Task’ Modal]({{ site.baseurl }}{% link getting-started/create-or-edit-task.md %}), as it shows any invalid dates with placeholder text, instead of showing the original values.
+Errors with invalid dates are not easily fixed using the [[Create or edit Task|‘Create or edit Task’ Modal]], as it shows any invalid dates with placeholder text, instead of showing the original values.

 So to fix any found tasks, use the backlink to navigate to the original line and fix the error there.